 A day in the life of a nomad FBA seller

 Danny: All right, so day in the life.
-I wake up, I get breakfast, and then if I don’t have to ship right, I start sourcing.
+I wake up, I get breakfast, and then if I don’t have to ship, I start sourcing.
 Usually I like to get in early.
-So I’ll sleep in the parking lot.
+So I’ll sleep in the parking lot of a source.
 And I’ll just go in right when they open up.
 And I just hit everything.
 And I basically try to fill up as much as I can in my car and I go straight to the UPS store.

 And so I have this constant mental image while I’m prepping.
-I feel like you see those videos for the D-Day where like the guys land and the thing comes down, they start running out like same front ride.
+I feel like you see those videos for the D-Day where like the guys land and the ship portal comes down, they start running out.
 Everyone in front just gets shot by all the Nazis, and just have to keep running through it.
 That’s how I feel prepping at UPS.
 I just know, half these are probably my products coming back right now but I just have to go for it.
 Get rich or die trying.
-So I do that.
-I am a glutton for trouble.

 So after I’m done shipping, I sometimes just go back out and source.
 Sometimes I don’t.

 I’m really big on the National Park Service app.
 So I’ll find cool stuff to do.
-People don’t realize outside of like the national parks, there are also just like, parks units, historical parks.
+People don’t realize outside of the national parks, there are also” parks units,” historical parks.
 Places like that.
-And you can just find a lot of really cool stuff, to check out wherever you’re at.
+And you can just find a lot of really cool stuff, to check out wherever you are.

-So I do that.
-Maybe if I run out of time, or I just go find some like new weird place to source.
-I’m always just…anytime like I run out of stuff I’m just kind of like, I kind of look around.
-And I’ll find some like weird place where I’ll just be like, oh, like, you know, weird like Mom and Pop Musical Instrument Store.
-And I’m kind of like, “I wonder what it would be like sourcing there.”
+Maybe if I run out of time, or I just go find some new weird place to source.
+Anytime I run out of stuff, I look around.
+And I’ll find some weird place where I’ll just be like, you know, weird like Mom and Pop Musical Instrument Store.
+And I’m kind of like, “I wonder what it would be like sourcing there?”
 And I’ll just go hit it and see what it’s like.
-See what I can find.
 And sometimes you find really cool things in really weird places.
 But yeah, I do that till I just pass out and wake up and do it again the next day.

 Danny: It really depends.
 So I started staying in hotels when I was somewhere in Alabama.
-Because mostly like, you know, originally, I planned to do like a bunch of camping on this trip.
-So I looked for like cool areas to camp.
-But for whatever reason, I have this like weird mental block where I only like to do hotels, when I know that I’m making at least two grand on the shipment.
+Originally, I planned to do a bunch of camping on this trip.
+So I looked for cool areas to camp.
+But for whatever reason, I have this weird mental block where I only like to do hotels, when I know that I’m making at least two grand on the shipment.
 And I feel like that’s a ridiculous number because you can make a hotel worth it with way less than two grand.
 I get hotels when my car is just super full of inventory and it’s super late at night and I just don’t want to deal with it.

 Peter: You and I talked before this interview, and we talked about, I said, is there anything off limits?
 And you said, maybe don’t divulge my specific sources.

-So if I’m watching this as a viewer, I’m sitting back and I’m like Danny’s doing amazing.
+So if I’m reading, I’m sitting back and I’m like Danny’s doing amazing.
 He’s racking up baller revenue right now.
 He must have some secret source that we don’t have access to.
 And that’s why he’s doing so well.
-So I just want to clarify for the viewers, I know your sources, Danny.
-This is not a slight against you at all, you have amazing sourcing skills. however, where you’re going is nothing special, okay?
+So I just want to clarify for readers: Where you’re sourcing is nothing special, okay?
 Can we agree on that?
 You’re going not going anywhere that lots of other people aren’t going.

 Danny: Every town has the same sources I’m going to.

 Peter: Okay, so I just want to clarify that.
 So with that said, you’ve got your secret sauce really is not what your sources are.
-Your secret sauce, which we can talk about is your negotiating skills.
-Now, I want to just kind of give you room just to like talk here.
-But I just want to let people know watching this.
+Your secret sauce is your negotiating skills.
+Now, I want to just kind of give you room just to talk here.
 You don’t pay sticker price for basically anything, right?

 Danny: Absolutely not.
 Never.